TL;DR

 And no, changing just the name (Best Roofer in City X) doesn't cut it :)

-Pro tip: do your local keyword research, and don't be scared of a low search volume; there's proof that there can be value even in no-volume keywords.
+Pro tip: do your local keyword research, and don't be scared of low search volume; there's proof that value can exist even in no-volume keywords.

 Find different local keywords and mention those.
 Don't forget to mention your products and services - I've seen some that "forgot" to do so.